EASS-HIT-2022/Part-A/lectures/slides.md

 1. Dockerfile for Frontend
 2. Include in README.md how to run the Backend and Frontend so they can communicate over HTTP (make sure they are connected on the same Docker network)
-3. Short demo with a movie (Windows Key+G on QuickTime)
+3. Short demo with a movie (Windows Key+G or QuickTime)

 Suggested layout of the repo: